smiggiddy/authenticate-user/README.md

 # OVERVIEW
 ---------------------------
 ## Create database and start the API server
-This project is running on `localhost:5001`
+This project will run on `localhost:5001`
 2 Databases are used: One for development and the other for testing.
 *SET* Environment Variables:
 ```